Part of the Communicable Disease Control Manual

 - Other control measures

-The larval (cystic or hydatid) stage of the dog tapeworm Echinococcus granulosus causes hydatid disease in humans and cattle.
+CE is globally distributed and found in every continent except Antarctica.
+The larval (cystic or hydatid) stage of the dog tapeworm Echinococcus granulosus causes hydatid disease in sheep, cattle, goats, pigs and horses which are the intermediate hosts.
 The Ministry of Agriculture and Forestry declared New Zealand provisionally free of hydatids in 2002.

 More detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website.

-Cysts usually develop in the liver or lung (occasionally the spleen, brain, heart, kidney or bones) and slowly grow to 5–10 cm in length.
+In CE, hydatid cysts usually develop in the liver or lung (occasionally the spleen, brain, heart, kidney or bones) and slowly grow to 5–10 cm in length.
 They may persist for years or decades without symptoms and often are detected incidentally.
-Local pressure effects in a confined space may lead to symptoms.
-Rarely, cysts rupture into the biliary tree or a bronchus causing obstruction, secondary bacterial infection, an allergic reaction or secondary spread.
+Symptoms depend on the location of the cysts and the pressure exerted on the surrounding tissues.
+Abdominal pain, nausea and vomiting are commonly seen when hydatids occur in the liver.
+If the lungs are affected, clinical signs include chronic cough, chest pain and shortness of breath.
+Non-specific signs include anorexia, weight loss and weakness.
+Rarely, cysts rupture and cause an allergic reaction (possibly life-threatening) and cyst dissemination.

 Radiologically, hydatid cysts are single or multiple and may have a rim of calcification.
 There may be peripheral blood eosinophilia.

 Laboratory definitive evidence for a confirmed case requires at least one of the following:

 - identification of E. granulosus in cyst fluid or, rarely, sputum

 - positive serological tests for E. granulosus (eg, hydatid haemagglutination or complement fixation test) in the context of radiological or other organ imaging evidence of characteristic cystic disease.